-The UC Davis Washington Program has gone remote for the Winter and Spring 2021 quarters!
-This new opportunity is available to all UC Davis and allows students to intern at Washington DC organizations from anywhere in the world!
+The UC Davis Washington Program is scheduled to be in-person in Washington DC for the Fall 2021, Winter 2022, and Spring 2022 quarters!
+This new opportunity is available to all UC Davis students to intern with Washington DC organizations in the field of their choosing!

 Participation in the UC Davis Washington Program is contingent on acceptance into the program.
 In order to be considered, students must submit their application by the listed application deadlines.
 Consider the following application instructions as you begin your application process:

-- 1. Review the Program Requirements page to find out if you are potentially eligible to participate in the Washington Program.
+- Review the Application Review Criteria and Program Eligibility page to find out if you are eligible to participate in the Washington Program.

 - Beginning the Application

 - To begin your application, you must first open the Application Page where you will be prompted to sign in to your student account.

 - Select the term for which you wish to apply.
 You may apply for more than one term at a given time.
 However, you will need to fill out an application for each term for which you would like to apply.

 - Complete all required application sections.
 Remember that you can save your application at any time.
 We recommend that you save the application often.

 - As you complete the experience and essay portions of the application, take your time and focus on presenting yourself in the most well-rounded way possible.
 The application review is a holistic process in which candidates are evaluated not only on their academic success and writing ability, but also on the impact their jobs, internships, and volunteer experiences have had on their professional growth.